-Want some tips about great shooting spots in Reykjavík city.
-If you prefer to discover and explore nature within the city there are plenty of interesting places to see and shoot
+Want some tips about great shooting spots in Reykjavík city?
+If you prefer to discover and explore nature within the city there are plenty of interesting places to see and shoot photos.

-You probably wont miss this sculpture located on the seaside at Sæbraut street not so far away from Harpan concert hall.
+You probably wont miss this sculpture located on the seaside at Sæbraut street not so far away from Harpa concert hall.
 The sun Voyager is a dreamboat or an ode to the sun.
-This sculpture is extreemly picturesque and makes a good foreground with the mt.
-Esjan or the citiscape in the back Cool for sunrise and sunset shots too.
+This sculpture is extremely picturesque and makes a good foreground with the mt.
+Esjan or the cityscape in the background.
+Cool for sunrise and sunset shots too.

-Harpan is a concert and conference hall located by the harbor in center of Reykjavík.
-Its designed by the Danish firm Henning Larsen Architects in co-operation with dansih-icelandic artist Olafur Elíasson.
+Harpan is a concert and conference hall located by the harbour in centre of Reykjavík.
+It's designed by the Danish firm Henning Larsen Architects in co-operation with Danish-Icelandic artist Ólafur Elíasson.
 The building is mostly made of glass panels in different colours.
-You can go inside free of charge and in there you have many cool shooting spots as well from outside
+You can go inside free of charge and in there you have many cool shooting spots as well as from the outside.

 Tjörnin pond which is centrally located down town Reykjavík is beautifully framed with beautiful buildings and colourful houses as well as Reykjavík City Hall.
 It’s a home of countless ducks, swans and geese that stay there the whole season.
-Wether its winter or summer it always makes a great frame for photography.
+Whether it's winter or summer it always makes a great frame for photography.

 Perlan is a glass building situated on the hill Öskjuhlíð where there was hot water storage tanks before.
 In 1991 the tanks were updated and a hemispherical structure placed on top.
 Perlan serves as a restaurant and a café but also there is a Saga museum in there.
 I recommend stepping out to the balcony because from there you have a great view and perspective over the city and Mt.
 Esjan as well.